 This strategy would become increasingly important as the decade progressed.

 The site was aimed at teenagers and was developed in Sweden.
 By 2007, it had grown to an impressive 1.2 million members, 70% of which were between the ages of 12 and 17.

 The mighty Wikipedia, whether you love it or loathe it, was launched in 2001.
 Its impact on the internet cannot be underestimated - even if the validity of its content can often be questionable.

 Its founding aim was to provide an online encyclopedia that allowed anyone to edit articles.
-It should not surprise you that it is the world's most popular general reference site on the web.
+It should not surprise you that it is the world's most popular general reference site.

-It is a not-for-profit entity and, despite its critics, is generally well-loved.
+Despite its critics, it is a not-for-profit entity and is generally well-loved.

-Wikipedia do not consider the site to be social media per se, but it can be described as an online community of like-minded people and thus is affiliated with social media.
+Wikipedia does not consider the site to be social media per se.
+Still, it can be described as an online community of like-minded people and thus is affiliated with social media.